-Speed relates to the turnaround between customers ordering a product or service and the point at which they receive it.
-The more likely an organization can deliver the goods on time, the more likely a customer is to be satisfied with their experience.
+Speed is the turnaround time between customers ordering a product or service and the point at which they receive it.
+When an organization delivers the goods or services on time, the more likely a customer is to be satisfied with their experience.

-As an organization, if you can provide a service or product faster than other companies then you are already off to a winning start.
+If you can provide a service or product faster than other companies without compromising on quality then you are already off to a winning start.

 In terms of operation principles, high speed can allow for faster delivery of services, therefore saving costs.

 Dependability means that customers can rely on your organization to receive their goods and/or services as and when promised.
-While this may not affect the chances of a customer selecting the service - as they have already 'consumed' the product - it may have an influence on whether the customer returns to make a future purchase or recommends your business to another.
+While this may not affect the chances of a customer selecting the service - as they have already 'consumed' the product - it influences whether the customer returns to make a future purchase or recommends your business.